Fact-checked by the CapitalLendingNews editorial team

 Practical steps to lock in the gain:

-1. Log in to your bank or credit union and set an automatic transfer to savings for the day after payday
+- Log in to your bank or credit union and set an automatic transfer to savings for the day after payday

 What to Watch Out For

 Lifestyle inflation is often invisible in real time.
 It shows up as a slightly nicer grocery haul, a new streaming service, or a weekly takeout habit.
-Track your discretionary spending for 30 days after your first new paycheck to see if your habits shifted without a conscious decision.
+Track your discretionary spending for 30 days after your first new paycheck to see whether your habits shifted without a conscious decision.

 Use a budgeting app like YNAB (You Need a Budget) or Monarch Money to set a specific “raise allocation” category.
 Giving the money a label in your budget before it arrives makes it psychologically harder to redirect it toward unplanned spending.